1jour1vin

 A demanding grape variety

-Over the years, winemakers in the Madiran vineyards have adapted their winemaking methods to suit the region’s unique characteristics.
-To better control the wine’s tannins, they are required to age it for one year in the cellar before it can be sold.
+Over the years, winemakers working in the Madiran vineyards have adapted their winemaking methods to the region’s unique characteristics.
+To best control the wine’s tannins, they are required to age it for one year in the cellar before it can be sold.

-Producing wines from this appellation also requires mastery of barrel aging, which can sometimes last for long periods.
-This process softens the tannins and results in Madirans with good aging potential (between 5 and 10 years).
+Producing wines from this appellation also requires mastery of barrel aging, which can sometimes take a long time.
+This softens the tannins and results in Madirans with good aging potential (between 5 and 10 years).

-Passionate about their terroir, some winemakers have advanced the art of viticulture by adapting to the unique challenges of their vineyards.
-In the early 1980s, Alain Brumont emerged as a pioneer when he purchased Château de Montus and established a 100% Tannat Madiran wine as a true classic.
-At the same time, he helped the vineyards of Château Bouscassé, a family estate, flourish by inventing new techniques that skillfully blend tradition and modernity.
-At Château d’Aydie, the Laplace family adapts to the times while continuing to keep the spirit of Madiran wines alive.
+Passionate about their terroir, some winemakers have advanced the art of viticulture by adapting to the challenges of their vineyards.
+In the early 1980s, Alain Brumont emerged as a pioneer when he purchased Château de Montus and established a 100% Tannat Madiran wine as a wine of distinction.
+At the same time, he helped the family-owned Château Bouscassé thrive by developing new techniques that skillfully blend tradition and modernity.
+At Château d’Aydie, the Laplace family adapts to the times while continuing to uphold the spirit of Madiran wines.

-Thanks to the winemakers’ constant adaptation to the needs of their vineyards and their willingness to challenge traditional cultivation methods, many wines have achieved the same level of global renown as certain Bordeaux crus.
+Thanks to the winemakers’ constant adaptation to the needs of their vineyards and their reevaluation of traditional cultivation methods, many wines have risen to the same level of global renown as certain Bordeaux crus.
 Following in the footsteps of Alain Brumont, other talented producers are contributing to the success of this appellation, such as the Bortolussi sisters at Domaine Berthoumieu and Corinne Dousseau at the helm of Domaine Sergent.

 For more information, visit the website at Madiran